Please ensure that you have the latest ACBLscore® installed:

 Reporting Big Games

-- It’s an open, non-restricted club game.
-(For example, Intermediate/Newcomer games restricted by masterpoints or country club games restricted by membership do not qualify.
-Nor do cruise games.
-Nor do sectional or regional games.)
+- 75% or higher scores in a club matchpoint game that is open or non-restricted.
+(For example, masterpoint-restricted games or country club games restricted by membership do not qualify.
+Nor do cruise games, sectional or regional games.)

-- The game consists of at least five tables with at least 20 boards in play.
+- Five tables with at least 20 boards in play.

-- A game recap accompanies the report — either via an email file or an online link to where the results are posted.
+- A game recap must accompany the report — either via an attached text file or a permanent online link to where the results are posted.

 Club and Sanction Applications